Zaria Rule heard that rooibos had great benefits for people with Diabetes and decided to see if it would do the same for her diabetic dog… It worked!

 “Prior to adding rooibos to Jesse’s diet, her blood sugar levels were very low – almost to the point where she was hypoglycaemic.
 When we first started supplementing with rooibos her blood sugar levels were all over the place, but much to my delight, by the end of the four weeks they were more stable than ever.
 She was her old self again and had an abundance of energy.
 The other dogs responded in a similar way, which was such positive news.”

-According to the Rooibos Council, Jesse loves the rooibos so much that even now, she tries to steal it from Zaria’s cup.
-Zaria’s mother Caroline has said that the experiment led to a finding that has also saved the family money because Jesse doesn’t need as much insulin as before.
+According to the Rooibos Council, Jesse loves rooibos so much that she still tries to steal it from Zaria’s cup.
+Zaria’s mother, Caroline, has said that the experiment led to a finding that has also saved the family money because Jesse doesn’t need as much insulin as before.

 “If supplementing with green rooibos could reduce the amount of insulin that a diabetic dog would require, it would not only save dog-owners high medicine costs, but their dogs would experience fewer side-effects too.
 Rooibos is a natural, healthy and much more affordable product to give pets,” – Caroline Rule